Getting the Redrix Broadsword can be quite a grind. This guide will help you understand exactly what you need to do in order to achieve this weapon.

 Table of Contents

 Some of the weapons I used were the Cold Denial, Bad Juju, Blast Furnace, and Graviton Lance.
 Even if you do not have any of these weapons, use one which you are most comfortable with.
-The point is not to be competitive; you have to stack up enough kills.
+The point is not to be competitive; you must stack up enough kills.

 The next step is to reset your Valor rank so you can be one step closer to getting the Broadsword.
 In total, there are 6 ranks, and each of them consists of three sub-ranks.

-You do not lose your Valor progress unlike Glory ranks, even if you lose the match.
+You do not lose your Valor progress, unlike Glory ranks, even if you lose the match.
 You will earn points even after a defeat, albeit a bit less.

 Firstly, you must defeat 200 opponents using a Pulse Rifle.
-Then, it would be best if you reached the Valor rank of Heroic.
+Next, reach the Valor rank of Heroic.
 Once you do that, you’ll have to achieve 75 Double Kill medals in the Crucible.

 So far, the process is relatively easy, but this is where it gets difficult.
 You must kill 150 opponents with the precision final blow using your Pulse Rifle.
-After you are done with this, you have to complete the 25 Control, Survival, and Rumble round.
-Keep in mind that you only have to complete them and not win them for them to count.
-At the end of all of this, you must reset your Valor rank, and you will be rewarded with the Broadsword.
+After completing this, you must complete the 25 Control, Survival, and Rumble rounds.

 Getting the Redrix Broadsword is quite a grind and can take a long time.
-For me, it was more of a trophy than a weapon as it took so long to finally get it.
-While I love using this weapon in PVP, there are unfortunately better weapons out there to use.
+For me, it was more of a trophy than a weapon, as it finally took so long to get it.
+While I love using this weapon in PVP, there are, unfortunately, better weapons out there to use.